South America – Chile, May 2017

 “… the foregoing results in the need and relevance of effective leadership in increasingly complex organizations”.

 Diego Rodriguez Sensei.
 “Need and relevance of a sustainable Leadership in org. of Martial Arts”.
 Isshin Ryu Seishin.
 2013

-In summary, all the above corresponds to the process that has taken place during the last three decades of existence of our organization and that today continues in a constant process of growth, marking milestones in various areas related to the daily work of the same, making necessary the clarity of our identity, known, clearly defined and shared by all its members.
+In summary, all the above corresponds to the process that has been taking place during the last three decades of operation of our organization that today continues in a constant process of evolution, marking milestones in various areas related to the daily work of the same, and making necessary establish and clearly define our identity to all members of the community.

-For this reason, supported by the specialized literature of the area and based on the years of development of our schools, an approach is made to the mission and vision of our organization, according to Diego Rodriguez Sensei.
+Therefore, supported by the literature of the specialised area and based on the years of development of Seishinkan Budo School, the author presents an approach to the Institutional Mission and Vision of our organisation.

-Seishinkan aims to become a recognised and distinguished martial arts organization, nationally and internationally, for the high standards in human, technical and professional quality of all its members.
+Seishinkan Budo School aims to become a recognised and distinguished martial arts organisation at national and international level, for the high standards in human, technical and professional quality of all its members.
 Due to its unique way of contributing to the integral development of human beings through the systematic practice of karate and related arts, its objective is to rescue, revalue and validate the deep educational and formative roots that make Karate and Kobudo of Okinawa unique and that has been transmitted through generation in generation up to our hands.

-- Maintain the legacy of all masters who represent the purest essence of Okinawa karate and kobudo, related martial arts and specifically the Isshin Ryu founded by Master Shinkishi “Tatsuo” Shimabukuro.
+- Maintain the legacy of all masters who represent the purest essence of Okinawan karate and kobudo, related martial arts and specifically the Isshin Ryu founded by Master Shinkishi “Tatsuo” Shimabukuro.

 - Promote the codes and principles of Master Shimabukuro.

 - Rescue the high value and philosophical content of the Okinawan Martial Arts and apply them to the formal and non-formal education system.